 What are the immediate next steps in the case?

-There are still a few post-trial motions pending decision, including Marvell’s motion for judgment on laches, CMU’s motion for permanent injunction, ongoing royalties and supplemental damages, CMU’s motion for prejudgment interest and post-judgment interest, and CMU’s motion for a finding of willfulness and enhanced damages, to the extent the Court reserved its ruling on enhanced damages for a forthcoming opinion.
-The Court will likely issue its ruling on these motions some time soon.
-At that time, Marvell intends to file an appeal to the Federal Circuit in Washington, D.C.
+Under the schedule set by the Court, the parties have until April 15, 2014 to propose terms of a final judgment, consistent with the Court’s orders.
+Once final judgment is entered, Marvell intends to file an appeal to the Federal Circuit Court of Appeals.
 The Federal Circuit is a specialized appellate court that has jurisdiction over all appeals in patent cases.
 The timing of an ultimate ruling from the Federal Circuit may vary depending on such factors as the status of the appellate court’s docket and the time sensitivity of the issues that are being appealed. and we currently anticipate that the appeal could take between one and two years.

 What are the grounds for appeal?

 Marvell believes it has strong grounds for appeal.
 For example, under the correct claim construction, the asserted CMU patent claims are invalid and not infringed; and even if infringement were found, any damages should have been commensurate with the nominal license fees that CMU previously obtained from others, and further, damages should be limited to allegedly infringing use of Marvell chips in the United States.

 Is Marvell required to pay the $1.54B damages award while the appeal is pending?